 They are event-only by proxy, at least — you must have a Celebi (itself an event-only Pokémon as well) in your party to get your Zorua in the game.

-Basculin for having an abysmal design and being the ONLY thing you can find on rippling water since fishing rods are off-limits till post-game.
+Basculin for having an abysmal design and being the ONLY thing you can find on rippling fresh water routes, since fishing rods are off-limits till post-game.
 They are not that good either in battles.

 Pansage already wasn't popular because it was yet another monkey-based Pokémon, but since Panpour and Pansear made an underground monkey of him, Panpour and Pansear, the results aren't pretty.
 While their evolutions are very different from each other, many people went on to deposit their monkey after the first gym, as they found their evolutions weak, still leading to this trope.
 In the 2016 popularity poll, Simisear scored dead last out of all 720 Pokémon available in the games at that time.